PaymentHighway/paymenthighway-java-lib/README.md

     }

 _MobilePay payment is to be committed as any other Form Payment_

+##### About shop logo in MobilePay
+* The logo must be 250x250 pixel in .png format.
+* MPO will show a default logo in the app if this is empty or the image location doesn’t exist.
+* Once a ShopLogoURL has been sent to MPOnline the .png-file on that URL must never be changed.
+If the shop wants a new (or more than one) logo, a new ShopLogoURL must be used.
+* The logo must be hosted on a HTTPS (secure) server.

+---

 Each method returns a FormContainer object which provides required hidden fields for the HTML form to make a successful transaction to Form API.
 The builder will generate a request id, timestamp, and secure signature for the transactions, which are included in the FormContainer fields.